Last update: March 2025

 Want to perform a broader range of general tasks

-Benefit from the larger general knowledge base
+Can benefit from the larger general knowledge base

-Have access to visual capabilities and plugins
+Have access to the visual capabilities and plugins

 Need to process less specific business data